luke2533/Project-2-HydraPC/README.md

 Issues - Trying to add values to pre-built computers that respond to the questionnaire

 ### 6.12 Removed sign up page from nav-bar, added sidebar and case parts

+Additions:

 - Removed the sign in pages from the nav-bar
 - Added the sidebar for custom built PC
 - Added the case parts to custom built page
+- Added values to pre built PC's for questionnaire

+Issues - Sidebar stuck behind the pc part's

+### 6.13 Images and titles for PC parts added, sidebar issues resolved

+Additions:

+- Images and titles added for all PC part categories
+- Fixed sidebar being stuck behind pc parts

+Issue RESOLVED - Sidebar stuck behind the pc part's (6.12)

 ## 7.0 Deployment